twidi/streamdeckfs/README.md

 See the `Pages` section below to know more about how pages work.

+## Configuring page events

+Like keys, pages can have `start` and `end` events, defined by `ON_START` and `ON_END` files placed in the page directory.

+When a page is displayed, the `ON_START` action is executed.
+And when the page is removed (by opening a new page (but not an overlay), going back to the previous one, or when `streamdeckfs` is terminated), the `ON_END` action is executed.

+All [configuration options defined above for key events](#the-events-configuration-options) that are available for `start` and `end` events are also available for page events, except for `page` and `brightness`.

 ### Option "overlay"

-The `overlay` flag goes with the `page` configuration option and allows opening the wanted page as an overlay over the current one.
+The `overlay` flag allows opening wanted page as an overlay over the current one.
 The keys defined on the new page will be displayed, and for the others, the keys from the current page will be displayed with a black overlay and all events deactivated.
 It's like a "modal" on a website.

 It must be defined like this: